Metric Equivalence

 5. Every sequence that converges in \((X, d)\) converges in \((X, e)\) to the same limit.

-Proof: Continuity of the Identity Function
+Proof of (2) ⇔ (4): Continuity of the Identity Function

 Let us show the fundamental equivalence between the topological strength of metrics and the continuity of the identity function (Criterion 2 and 4): \(d\) is topologically stronger than \(e\) if and only if the identity function \(f:(X, d) \to (X, e)\) is continuous.

 Suppose \(d\) is topologically stronger than \(e\).
 By definition, every open subset \(U\) in \((X, e)\) is also open in \((X, d)\).
 For the identity function \(f\), the preimage of \(U\) is \(f^{-1}(U) = U\).
-Since \(U\) is open in \((X, d)\), the preimage of any open set in the codomain is open in the domain.
-Thus, \(f\) is continuous.
+Since \(U\) is open in \((X, d)\), the topological characterization of continuity (preimage of any open set in the codomain is open in the domain) gives that \(f\) is continuous.

 Suppose \(f: (X, d) \to (X, e)\) is continuous.
 Let \(U\) be an open subset in \((X, e)\).
-By the topological definition of continuity, the preimage \(f^{-1}(U)\) must be open in \((X, d)\).
+By the topological characterization of continuity, the preimage \(f^{-1}(U)\) must be open in \((X, d)\).
 Since \(f^{-1}(U) = U\), \(U\) is open in \((X, d)\).
 Therefore, \(d\) is topologically stronger than \(e\).

 This straightforward proof highlights why "comparing topologies" is fundamentally identical to analyzing the continuity of mappings between them.